Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Introduction

+However, mentioned algorithms do not cover all achievement in matrix-manipulation techniques.
 A special block-encoding model \cite{GSLW} is another approach for implementing matrix algebra.
 Different type of block-encoding was used in the algorithm in Ref.\cite{DFZ_2020} to embed the inverse of the matrix into the unitary transformation. {In \cite{LWWZ}, matrix multiplication was performed trough the binary encoding of matrix elements into the pure states of quantum systems with subsequent binary multiplication via Toffoli gates.
 Matrix multiplication over some rings, in particular, multiplication of Boolean matrices, was studied in \cite{KN}.}

 Some algorithms for matrix inversion have been also developed.
 As the first one we call the mentioned above HHL algorithm \cite{HHL} where the inversion was used for solving a linear system.
 However, the problem of inversion of matrix eigenvalues has not been resolved in frames of quantum algorithm therein.
 The matrix inversion algorithm based on the singular value decomposition is presented in \cite{MRTC, NJ}.
-In both paper the authors apply the function evaluation problem \cite{GSLW} to approximate the inverse of singular values by odd-polynomial.
+In both papers the authors apply the function evaluation problem \cite{GSLW} to approximate the inverse of singular values by odd-polynomial.
 This approach requires introducing a special scale parameter depending on the interval where all nonzero singular values are distributed.